Outline proposal for woodland croft- Kilfinnan community woodland.

 Phase 2: Live off croft at social housing.
 Establish micro businesses.

-- Oyster mushrooms- Based on existing skillset, we would import purchased mycelia and inoculate locally available substrates indoors.
+- Mushrooms & Mycelia- Based on existing skillset, we would import purchased Pleurotus species as liquid cultures and inoculate locally available substrates indoors.
 We hope to establish a market with local hoteliers/restaurateurs during the tourist season.
 The spent substrates would be incorporated into soil mixtures for the tree nursery.
+In parallel with this, we will undertake research and development into the production of ‘health supplements’ from myceliated bulk substrates of species with known health benefits; in the form of powders and capsules.

-- Charcoal- Following clearfell operations, we anticipate the management of brush to be significant.
-We will begin the clearing of brush left by producing charcoal.
-Larger trunks will be retained for raised bed construction in Phase 3 while a significant portion of remaining brush will be utilised for charcoal production.
+- Biochar- Following clearfell operations, we anticipate the management of brush to be significant.
+We will begin the clearing of brush left by producing biochar.
+Larger trunks will be retained for raised bed construction in Phase 3, with experimentation in Wolifporia Extensa sclerotia cultivation while a significant portion of remaining brush will be utilised for char production.

 Phase 2 would operate with minimal infrastructure.
-We envision a polytunnel/polycrob and static unit for tree and oyster business plus a small tunnel for food growing served by a small scale solar DC array.
+We envision a polytunnel/polycrobm, static unit and shipping container for tree and oyster business plus a small tunnel for food growing served by a small scale solar DC array.
 Toileting and handwash facilities would be low impact and not attached to the buildings.
 Administrative work for these microbusiness would take place off site/at home.

 Toward the end of phase 2, subject to local planning regulations, would see us moving partially into a static caravan for the busier periods of seasonal operations.
 Concurrently with establishing these small enterprises, we envisage that I would continue contracted and self employed work to raise capital expenditure for next phase.